-Neena Modi is Professor of Neonatal Medicine at Imperial College London.
-She has clinical duties as Honorary Consultant in Neonatal Medicine at Chelsea and Westminster NHS Foundation Trust where she contributes to a a team providing neonatal services for the tertiary medical and surgical perinatal unit for north-west London.
+Neena Modi is Professor of Neonatal Medicine at Imperial College London and Consultant in Neonatal Medicine at Chelsea and Westminster NHS Foundation Trust .

-Neena is the President-Elect of the Medical Women's Federation and will serve as President from 2020-2022.
-She is immediate past-president of the UK Royal College of Paediatrics and Child Health (2015-18).
+Neena is the current president of the UK Medical Women's Federation (2020-2022), and the immediate past-president of the UK Royal College of Paediatrics and Child Health (2015-18).
 Her contributions in the latter role included supporting junior doctors during a major national dispute, national reports on children’s biomedical research and child health in the UK, and campaigning in relation to UK health services, environmental issues and child refugees.
 She led the establishment of a Child Health Research Collaboration and Children's Research Fellowship Fund.